 This track emphasizes the fundamental and contemporary aspects of tax in the current business environment.
 Internships usually occur during the spring term of a student’s senior year.
 Students also take two mini-mester classes during the semester.
 Graduates commonly plan for a career in a CPA firm or corporate tax department of a corporation.
-Tax students also have the option of pursuing a certificate in International Transfer Pricing.

 Students who follow this track will earn a Master of Science in Accounting.

 |ACCT611||Management of Taxation||3|

 |ACCT612||Partnership & Real Estate Taxation||3|

 |ACCT615||Contemporary Tax Topics||3|